 2.0 What this Procedure is about

 This procedure will explain the process to be undertaken when utilising stop and search powers under any enactment.
-It will include any legal obligations that officers must consider at the time the stop and search is conducted including the requirement to record any activity that has taken place.

 Compliance with this procedure and any governing policy is mandatory.

 Stop and Search is the practice whereby members of the public are searched by officers when they are suspected of possessing controlled drugs, stolen or prohibited articles or offensive weapons.
 This is to allay or confirm suspicions about individuals without exercising powers of arrest.

 This guidance should be read in conjunction with statutory powers contained within: